 - What language pair is involved?Translation involves language pairs called the source and target languages: the language of your original document is the source; the language of the translation is the target.

 - Please be realistic about deadlines.
-Translators are not multilingual copy typists; one awkward word or abbreviation can hold up a translator for half an hour or more!
-Consequently, most translators produce 2,000-3,000 words per day.
-Don’t leave commissioning a translator till the last minute; giving the translator sufficient time for the work in hand is essential.
+Translators are not simply multilingual copy typists; one awkward word or abbreviation can hold up even an experienced translator for half an hour or more!
+Consequently, most translators produce 2,000-2,500 words per day.
+Don’t leave commissioning a translator till the last minute; giving the translator sufficient time for the work in hand is essential for a satisfactory job.

 - Can you supply a glossary or reference materials?
-Many clients have terms they would like translated in a specific way; many have in-house terminology or abbreviations that your translator needs to know about.
+Many clients have terms they would like translated in a specific way: some may even have in-house terminology or abbreviations that your translator needs to know about.
 Please supply the glossary or reference materials as quickly as possible – ideally before the translator returns the completed translation!

 - Please provide a good quality, legible original for your translator to work on.
-That means no files written entirely in 6 point Arial, as well as no scans of documents that look as if they’ve been on the floor for the last 6 months or have passed through every fax machine in Christendom. 🙂
+That means no files written entirely in 6 point Arial, as well as no scans of documents that look as if they’ve been on the floor for the last 6 months or have passed through every fax machine in Christendom before being submitted for translation. 🙂

 - Do you have a contact person who can answer questions from the translator?
 This is vital if you’re working with a freelance; it helps save your time and aids the translator in producing high quality work.